 The similarly small ancestral hounds were used by English gentlemen to track rabbits and hares.
 As that prey is often hunted by foot rather than horse, the beagle quickly became a favorite among common trackers.
 Variations of the breed intrigued the English royalty and it's reported, the NBCA says, that Queen Elizabeth I kept packs of "pocket beagles," a 9-inch-tall beagle that's said to fit in a pocket.

 Beagles were further refined and standardized in England and Scotland in the 1800s, resulting in the beagle you see today.
 The breed as we know it didn't make its official appearance stateside until after the Civil War when U.S. breeders began importing English beagles.
 On this side of the pond, the breed's popularity was instant.
 The beagle was recognized by the American Kennel Club in 1885, and the breed is currently the seventh most popular in the U.S.

 - Snoopy, from the long-running Peanuts comic strip, is perhaps the most famous beagle in the world.
 The Snoopy character was inspired by the Schulz's family dog, Spike.

-- The beagle’s white-tipped tail actually serves a purpose, the AKC says.
+- The beagle’s white-tipped tail actually serves a purpose.
 When out hunting, the white makes it easier to track through the woods and tall grass—like a little white flag bobbing through the brush!

 - Lyndon B. Johnson had three beagles in the White House during his presidency: Him, Her, and Edgar.

-- Beagles have had starring roles in many big screen productions, most famously Cats & Dogs, Shiloh, and John Wick, where the entire plot of the film revolves around the death of the titular character’s beloved beagle puppy Daisy.
+- Beagles have had starring roles in many big screen productions, most famously Cats & Dogs, Shiloh, and John Wick, where the entire plot of the film revolves around the titular character’s beloved beagle puppy Daisy.